Georgia stops voting by felons using broadest reading of law

 In Georgia, the law says felons don’t regain the ability to vote “except upon completion of the sentence.”
 State officials interpret that to mean not just prison time, but also parole and probation.

 According to the U.S. Bureau of Justice Statistics, Georgia had 410,964 people on probation as of 2016, the most recent year for which data is available.
 That’s far more than any other state.
-California had 288,911 probationers, despite having a population nearly four times that of Georgia.
+California had 288,911 probationers; its population is nearly four times that of Georgia.

 Felony convictions barred 248,751 Georgia residents - 3% of the state’s voting-age population - from voting in 2016, according to the Sentencing Project, a Washington-based advocacy group that studies racial disparities in criminal sentences.
 Of those, 58% were African Americans, who make up 30% of the state population.